facebook/sapling/hgsubversion/help/subversion.rst

         Password stores are only supported with the SWIG bindings.

+  ``hgsubversion.revmapimpl``

+    Set the revision map implementation. ``plain`` which is simple and works well for small repos. ``sqlite`` is a sqlite based implementation that works better for large repos with a lot of revisions.
+The default is ``plain``.

+    If it is set to an implementation different from what the repo is using, a migration will run automatically when the revision map is accessed.

   ``hgsubversion.stupid``
     Setting this boolean option to true will force using a slower method for pulling revisions from Subversion.
 This method is compatible with servers